cdapio/cdap/cdap-docs/cdap-apps/source/_includes/hydrator-plugins/index.rst

 can be explored using RESTful APIs.

-If you are creating a custom plugin to extend the existing system artifacts, its name needs to not collide with existing names.
+If you are creating a custom plugin to extend the existing system artifacts, its name should not collide with existing names for ease of use in the CDAP UI.

-Shipped with CDAP as part of the *cdap-etl-lib-artifact*, the plugins listed below are available for creating ETL applications.
+Shipped with CDAP, the plugins listed below are available for creating ETL applications.

 .. toctree::